Quick: What produce item do you most closely associate with Italy? If you said Italian tomatoes, we definitely think alike.

 All told, it takes no longer than 36 hours to get the tomato from the field to the can.
 Each batch is carefully quality-tested to make sure that it holds up to the San Marzano DOP standards.

 “The product is simple, but the process is very complex,” Christina Maiello, a food technologist with Calispa, told us.
 Yes, she added, the product is simply tomatoes, but behind each can stands a long line of rigorous testing and quality control to make sure that each tomato lives up to the San Marzano standard.

 Our group was on hand for the packing of whole tomatoes.
 However, there are many different tomato products that the companies produce during the harvest season.

 Calispa produces a range of products including tomato puree (known as passata in Italy), cherry tomatoes, and tomatoes flavored with garlic or spicy peppers.
 Calispa products are sold under the brand name Nobile, and are also packaged as Annalisa, Bennet, Despar, and Conad.

-We’ve got lots of recipes coming up, so stay tuned for more on tomatoes.
-In the meantime, if you can’t wait to cook, here are some of our favorite tomato recipes:
+If you can’t wait to cook, here are some of our favorite tomato recipes:

 Like it?
 Pin it!